 No.1 Folly Bridge & Oxford River Cruises.
 Location: Just a short distance off of the A34 (Oxfordshire).
 From its source near the Cotswolds to Teddington lock, the iconic River Thames flows through a wealth of attractions, including the River Rowing Museum, Beale Park and Windsor Castle.
 Dine at the Riverside Brasserie No.1 Folly Bridge.
 Indulge in a fabulous market menu, with two courses from £9.95pp this lunch time pitstop is perfect for groups.
 Alternatively step onboard Oxford River Cruises for a lazy lunchtime picnic cruise, for £29pp, enjoy a two and half hour cruise down the Thames in Oxford, cruise past famous landmarks including Christchurch College and Meadows, the University boathouses and regatta course and Folly Bridge (shorter cruise area can be quoted on request).

 The information contained in this feature is given in good faith on the basis of information provided by TSE members.
 TSE cannot be held responsible for any errors, omissions, subsequent alterations or misinterpretations.
-The information within this feature was correct at the time of pulication in June 2012.
-It is advisable to check directly with the establishment concerned to ensure that information is still accurate and available before travelling.
+The information within this feature was correct at the time of publication in April 2014.
+It is advisable to check directly with the establishment concerned to ensure that information is still accurate and available.